ajlennon/chomsky-nuremburg-analysis/_reports/CHOMSKY_ANNOTATED_VERIFIED.md

 source: "Harvard Law School Library's Nuremberg Trials Project"
 ---

+---
+title: "If the Nuremberg Laws were Applied..."
+description: Complete annotated version of Chomsky's essay with verification status for each claim
+order: 7
+---

 # If the Nuremberg Laws were Applied...

 ## An Annotated and Verified Edition